msc-creative-computing/p-comp-week-1-labs-Yid1331/Week 02/Lab 01 - Serial Data.md

 # Lab 01 - Serial Data

-## Using the hello sketch, play with the serial monitor( In the Arduino menu Tools>Serial Monitor) to tell a wee story based on player input.
-It can be around 3 lines long.
+## Using the hello sketch, play with the serial monitor to tell a wee story based on player input.

 ### BRIEF

-Players enter their information and generate a confession letter for their partners.
+Players enter their information and generate a love letter for their partners.

 ### CODING
 ```